Graylag-PD/Goose-Purge-Macro/SW_SPECIFICATION.md

 Klipper based derivatives (namely but not exclusively Kalico) shall be supported when possible.
 In case any imcompatibilities are identified, it shall be documented and appropriate measures taken.
 The GPSW shall be designed as a standalone macro (i.e. without associated Klipper module).
 The GPSW shall be designed with possibility of later extension through Klipper module.
 Any features which might take benefit from being handled by a module shall be identified and documented
 The GPSW shall interface physical devices (motors, sensors) exclusively through default Klipper modules.
-Usage of any external modules is not alowed
+Usage of any external modules is not alowed.
 The GPSW shall access selected system variables through `printer` pseudo variables

 ### Interfaces to multimaterial printing modules